mattermost/docs/source/install/self-managed-changelog.md

 **IMPORTANT:** If you upgrade from a release earlier than v7.4, please read the other [Important Upgrade Notes](/upgrade/important-upgrade-notes.html).

 ### Compatibility
- - Updated the minimum version of Chrome to v106+ and the minimum version of Edge to 95+.
+ - Updated the minimum version of Chrome and Edge to v106+.

 ### Highlights